 Focus on Independence: One noteworthy provision in some companies' advance notice bylaws is the reservation of the right to require a proposed nominee to furnish such additional information as the company may reasonably require to determine the eligibility of the proposed nominee to serve as an independent director or that could be material to a reasonable shareholder's understanding of the proposed nominee's independence.
 On its face, preserving the right to request such information about an activist shareholder's proposed director nominee seems plainly in the interest of shareholders as a whole.
 The issue may well go beyond whether the activist shareholder nominees would be independent for purposes of serving on the company's audit, compensation or nominating committee.
-For example, in the context of an election contest linked to an activist shareholder proposing a course of action for a company that its board has rejected, the independence of the shareholder activists' director nominees in reviewing that course of action as a director is likely to be an important election issue-and this independence issue may require understanding the nominee's direct and indirect business and personal relationships with the activist shareholder sponsor and its affiliates.
+For example, in the context of an election contest linked to an activist shareholder proposing a course of action for a company that its board has rejected, the independence of the shareholder activists' director nominees in reviewing that course of action as a director is likely to be an important election issue - and this independence issue may require understanding the nominee's direct and indirect business and personal relationships with the activist shareholder sponsor and its affiliates.
 The formulation set forth in the first sentence of this paragraph provides flexibility to probe the full reach of "independence" depending on the facts and to decide when to make a request.
 At the same time, care should be taken to apply this flexibility in a reasonable manner.

 Negate Special Director Compensation: Another area of recent focus is activist hedge funds providing special compensation arrangements to their director nominees if, after being elected, the activist's program is successfully accomplished.
 These arrangements are quite troubling as a matter of director independence, overall corporate governance and board dynamics.
 They seem well within the prerogative of a board to negate through a provision in an agreement required to be submitted by the nominee as part of a shareholder-sponsored director nomination.
 Such agreement would represent that there are no such special arrangements in connection with the nomination and commit that there will be none going forward.
-It should be noted that a number of advance notice bylaws require disclosure that would encompass such arrangements, but do not affirmatively require that there are none and will be none.
-This disclosure approach may well be sufficient as a practical matter to curb the use of special compensation arrangements, given the likelihood that, once disclosed, they will constitute an attack point against and detract from the activist shareholder's campaign and nominees.
+It should be noted that a number of advance notice bylaws require disclosure that would encompass such arrangements, but do not affirmatively require that there are no such special arrangements, given the likelihood that, once disclosed, they will constitute an attack point against and detract from the activist shareholder's campaign and nominees.